Q&A with Kent Bennett from the LA Department of Children & Family Services

 Q. Any Advice for People Who Want to Become Foster Parents?

 A. My advice for anyone who wants to become a foster parent is to join a foster care support group (Foster Family Agency or on Facebook), to gain a better perspective on how to manage a child/youth who comes into their home with a different upbringing to learn how to better support the child/youth.
-Also, I have noticed over the years that with African American girls who are placed in foster homes from a different culture in that their needs (hair), are not being met.
-Different cultures have different hairstyles and more resources have to go into how to care for their individual hairstyle so that the child isn’t teased and lose confidence etc.
+Also, I have noticed over the years that African American girls who are placed in foster homes from a different culture in that their needs (hair), are not being met.
+Different cultures have different hairstyles and more resources have to go into how to care for their individual hairstyle so that the child isn’t teased and loses confidence etc.

 In Conclusion